 The RSPB receive thousands of calls about injured birds every year but they are not a bird rescue.
 They are a conservation charity and do not have bird hospitals to care for patients.
 They are extremely supportive of wildlife rescue and refer callers to their helpline to our site to find them help.

 The RSPCA operate several dedicated wildlife centres in the UK and these are often at the cutting edge of care and rehabilitation techniques.
-However, their national advice line is manned by contracted staff working from a script and the advice given is very often incorrect and dangerous.
-Euthanasia rates for wildlife collected by their Collection Officers and Inspectors are also high.
+However, their national advice line is manned by contracted staff working from a script and the advice given is often incorrect and dangerous.
+Euthanasia rates for wildlife collected by their Collection Officers and Inspectors are also high(1).

-4. Call a wildlife rescue
+Option 4 - Call a wildlife rescue

 We believe that contacting a group dedicated specifically to the care and rehabilitation of wildlife is the best chance for your casualty.
 They should have experience caring for the type of animal you’ve found, trained volunteers to provide the care it needs, links with a wildlife-friendly vet for treatment, and facilities to rehabilitate it back into the wild.
 To find one near to you, you can search the rescue directory.